-Much like Nevada, each of the other jurisdictions in which Universal or Aruze USA does or will do business requires various licenses, permits, and/or approvals to engage in gaming activities.
-Universal or Aruze USA has obtained or will obtain the required licenses, permits, and/or approvals to engage in gaming activities.
+Much like Nevada, each of the other jurisdictions in which Universal or Aruze USA does or will do business, including the Philippines, requires various licenses, permits, and/or approvals to engage in gaming activities.
+Universal or Aruze USA has obtained or will obtain the required licenses, permits, and/or approvals to engage in such gaming activities.